peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

 Now we will change the primer settings.
 Using the actual right primer will extend the *Phytophthora* FASTA sequences about 60bp (and accept many more non-*Phytophthora*).
-The left primer is actually the same, but to match the analysis in Redekar *et al.* (2019), we want to trim off the typically conserved 32bp fragment ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` from the start of each amplicon, which we can do by pretending this is part of the left primer.
+The left primer is actually the same, but to match the analysis and references from Redekar *et al.* (2019), we want to trim off the typically conserved 32bp fragment ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` from the start of each amplicon, which we can do by pretending this is part of the left primer.

 The up-shot is by cropping about 32bp off the start, and adding about 60bp at the end, we will no longer get any matches against the default database